anurag-prajapati34/TrashCash/README.md

 # ♻️ TrashCash

-**TrashCash** is an innovative web application developed for **HackByte 3.0 Hackathon 2024** by Team **Code Craft** from **AKS University, Satna, Madhya Pradesh**.
-It incentivizes individuals to recycle household waste like plastic, paper, and metal by rewarding them with points, cash, or discounts—promoting a cleaner, greener, and more sustainable environment.
+**TrashCash** is an innovative web application developed for **HackByte 3.0 Hackathon 2024** by Team **CodeCraft** from **AKS University, Satna, Madhya Pradesh**.
+It incentivizes individuals to recycle household waste like plastic, paper, and metal by rewarding them with points.
+Also  allowing citizens to upload images of waste or trash on there locallity ,  along with location .
+TrashCash helps track  and clean them as fast as possible .And by providing information related to waste or track  citizens  get  rewards .
+TrashCash promoting a cleaner, greener, and more sustainable environment.

 ---